 Perhaps even make a pact with your housemate or partner, so that you both keep each other accountable in making sleep a priority.

-These 5 healthy sleep habits are a great way to practise good sleep hygiene.
+These 5 healthy sleep habits are a great way to practice good sleep hygiene.

 Recognising any poor habits that are hindering your quality of sleep is the first step to understanding how you can improve.
 Once you do this, you can begin to see how other factors like nutrition and exercise may affect your sleep too.